Americans make up a significant portion of those coming to Croatia for both tourism and to live here long term.

-Canadians who hold long-term residence in another EU/EEA member state may be granted temporary residence in Croatia.
+Americans who hold long-term residence in another EU/EEA member state may be granted temporary residence in Croatia.

 Americans can easily live in Croatia to study at one of the many universities across the country.
 You can also study Croatian at certain language schools and qualify for a permit as well.

 To get a student residence permit, you must include proof of acceptance into a qualified Croatian institution of education with your residence application.
-You’ll also need to show you have the financial means to support yourself.

 Here are instructions on how to apply for a student residence permit.

 Americans can get residence permits with the option to work in Croatia.
 Learn how to apply for a work permit in Croatia here.